 Long term plans (detailed on p.7) flow into Medium Term Plans (MTP).
 The topic overviews (detailed on p.7) are used as a guide to produce medium term plans which break the objectives down into session 'blocks' which are meaningful chunks of learning, conveyed to children throughout their learning.

+Each subject has a slightly different MTP - to be found in the 'BLANK' planning documents folder.
 The MTP sets the foundations for learning and the 'journey' of learning the overarching objectives begins here.
 The journey of learning detailed in the MTP should be shared with children; it may not all be shared at once but could be built up across the journey of learning.
 Nevertheless, the start and end of the learning should be made explicit right at the beginning of sharing the topic with children so that they know where they are headed.